bradhowes/swift-math-parser/README.md

 be replaced with the function result.
 Otherwise, the function call will take place during an `eval` call.

 You can get the unresolved symbol names from the `Evaluator.unresolved` attribute.
 It returns three collections for unresolved variables, unary functions, and binary function names.
+You can also use the `evalResult` to attempt an evaluation but also obtain a description of the failure when the evaluation fails.

 Example: